risk-first/website/introduction/De-Risking.md

 Sometimes, risks just go away on their own.
 [Learned Helplessness](https://en.wikipedia.org/wiki/Learned_helplessness) on the other hand, is where we _could_ do something about the risk, but fail to see that as an option:

-> "Learned helplessness is behavior typical of animals, and in rare cases humans, that occurs when the subject endures repeatedly painful or otherwise aversive stimuli which it is unable to escape or avoid.
+> "Learned helplessness is behaviour typical of animals, and in rare cases humans, that occurs when the subject endures repeatedly painful or otherwise aversive stimuli which it is unable to escape or avoid.
 After such experience, the organism often fails to learn or accept "escape" or "avoidance" in new situations where such behavior would likely be effective. " - [Learned Helplessness, _Wikipedia_](https://en.wikipedia.org/wiki/Learned_helplessness)

 ## Contain